 In “pouch surgery,” the surgeon replaces the colon with an internal pouch.
 Some people who undergo this procedure may develop bowel incontinence.

-Antidiarrheal drugs can increase the risk of a complication called megacolon, in which digestive gases become trapped in the colon, causing it to swell.
+Antidiarrheal drugs can increase the risk of a complication called toxic megacolon, in which digestive gases become trapped in the colon, causing it to swell.
 In some cases, this can be fatal.

 The safest way to treat diarrhea is to make dietary changes.
 Many people with UC experience diarrhea after eating specific foods.

 Keeping a food diary along with a daily record of stool symptoms can help people identify and eliminate these trigger foods.

 Reducing blood in stool